TK941025/DCMUNet/README.md

   Fig. 2.
 Categories and analysis of multimodal coating defect dataset.
 </p>

+The multimodal coating defect dataset primarily consists of 2D and 3D defects, including six common types of coating defects: orange peel, scratch, bulge, particle, shrinkage hole, and stain, as shown in Fig. 4.
+The dataset contains 248 samples, with 75 samples in the training set and 173 samples in the testing set.
+Each training sample consists of the corresponding RGB image and point cloud data, while each testing sample includes the corresponding RGB image, point cloud data, and a precise defect mask image.
+It is important to note that the point cloud data is used to generate depth anomaly samples, and only RGB images and depth images are used during network training and inference.
+A detailed statistical analysis of the dataset is presented in Fig. 5.

 &emsp;&emsp; The multimodal coating defect dataset primarily consists of 2D and 3D defects, including six common types of coating defects: orange peel, scratch, bulge, particle, shrinkage hole, and stain, as shown in Fig. 3.
 <p align="middle">
   <img src="https://github.com/TK941025/Defect-Detection/blob/main/images/fig_3.jpg" width="450" />